CLSherrod/clsherrod.github.io/_drafts/review/2009/2009-01-21-pillars-of-success.md

 Thank you and enjoy!

 P.S.
-Sorry, this offer is only available in English and cannot be shipped to Australia, Brunei, China, India, Malaysia, Papua New Guinea, Singapore, Taiwan or U.K.</p>
+Sorry, this offer is only available in English and cannot be shipped to Australia, Brunei, China, India, Malaysia, Papua New Guinea, Singapore, Taiwan or U.K.